-When it comes to maintaining a hard drive, running a disk check will usually find any software-related issues.
-But when I need to check the hardware inside a hard drive, I will use SpinRite from Gibson Research Corporation.
+When it comes to maintaining HDDs (Hard Disk Drive) or SSDs (Solid State Drive), running a disk check will usually find any software-related issues.
+But when I need to check the hardware inside a drive, I will use SpinRite from Gibson Research Corporation.

 Intro screen from GRC SpinRite

-SpinRite is a magnetic storage data recovery, repair, and maintenance program and works only on HDDs (Hard Disk Drive) and not SSD's (Solid State Drive).
+SpinRite is a storage data recovery, repair, and maintenance program that works on HDDs and SSDs.
 SpinRite includes a feature called DynaStat that can reassemble missing data from bad sectors.
 SpinRite is a self-contained program that runs on top of a version of FreeDOS (Free Disk Operating System).

 Graphic Status Display screen from GRC SpinRite